-SLIP STITCHES: Now we’ll fold it in half from the longer sides and we’ll sew the shorter end.
+SLIP STITCHES: We’ll fold it in half from the longer sides and sew the shorter end.
 We’ll sew the shorter ends with slip stitches.

-Now we have three loops in the crochet hook, yarn over, and pull through all the three loops.
+We have three loops in the crochet hook, yarn over, and pull through all three loops.

-We’ll insert the hook in each loop from both the ends and yarn over and pull through all three loops.
+We’ll insert the hook in each loop from both ends, yarn over, and pull through all three loops.
 This is slip stitching.

-Slip stitch it all the way to the end.
+Slip-stitch it to the end.
 Make sure to leave an 18 to 20 inches long strand of yarn before snipping it off.